5 Tips to Help You Achieve Your Goals

 A few months ago I decided enough was enough.
 I was determined to find a better system to achieve my goals.
 Every day I learn something new, and am excited about this journey of self-discovery and implementing new practices to help me stay on track.

-If you’re looking for tips to keep you on track with your word of the year, here are 5 Steps to help you achieve your goals in 2017!
+If you’re looking for tips to keep you on track with your word of the year, here are 5 Steps to help you achieve your goals!

 Step 1: Find Clarity

 It’s difficult to create a plan for your goals without knowing what you’re aiming towards and why.
 The first step to reaching your goals is to be clear about WHY you want to reach these goals in the first place.

 If you can determine why you want to change, you’ll find a deeper understanding and greater motivation to help push you forward.
 This will also keep you focused and more willing to overcome obstacles.

 When it comes to picking a word of the year, I recommend choosing a word that identifies with how you want to “feel”, or what you want more of in your life.